-Since completion expressway traffic has had an uninterrupted journey from the Clyde Tunnel to the M8 at J19 Anderston.
-The local road improvements included a re-alignment of Castlebank Street and a parallel bridge over the River Kelvin linking to east facing slip roads where the once notorious Ferry Road roundabout was located.
+Since completion, Expressway traffic has had an uninterrupted journey from the Clyde Tunnel to the M8 at J19 Anderston.
+The local road improvements included a re-alignment of Castlebank Street, and a new parallel bridge over the River Kelvin linking to east facing slip roads where the once notorious Ferry Road roundabout was located.
 The works also involved the lowering and re-landscaping of the carriageway between the River Kelvin and the Hayburn Street junction to accommodate the new road bridge and pedestrian overpass.
-These junctions now feature blue LED lighting on the underside of the fly-overs, in keeping with the modern feel of redeveloped area surrounding the expressway.
+These junctions feature blue LED lighting on the underside of the fly-overs, in keeping with the modern feel of redeveloped area surrounding the road.

-Hayburn Street junction was proposed in the Highway Plan as an at-grade crossing controlled by traffic lights.
-However, Halcrow & Partners recommended that the junction should be grade-separated for traffic flow benefits.
-The junction is a simple full access diamond design, with the expressway passing beneath in a deep cutting.
+Hayburn Street junction is a simple full access diamond design, with the Expressway passing beneath in a cutting.
 Although simple in layout, the designers had two major challenges to overcome.
 Firstly, the site of the junction sat on top of one of the tunnels of the Glasgow Subway.
-Therefore, checks were necessary to ensure the tunnel could support the road's weight.
+Therefore, checks were necessary to ensure the tunnel could support the roads weight.
 In addition to this, the road had to be depressed to provide adequate headroom for the Hayburn Street overbridge.
 The result is that the Subway is just a few metres below road level.

-Like other parts of Glasgow's new road system, the expressway was connected to the city's traffic signalling system.
-Sign gantries were provided along the route as seen here at Hayburn Street junction.
+Like other parts of Glasgow's new road system, the Expressway was connected to the city's traffic signalling system.
+Sign gantries were installed along the route as seen here at Hayburn Street junction in 1975.

-The junction at Sawmill Road is a roundabout interchange which is tightly squeezed into the dense urban surroundings.
-The design was chosen to allow full access to & from the expressway from the busy surface streets of Dumbarton Road, Sawmill Road and Broomhill Drive.
-The junction sits particularly close to the Whiteinch Interchange - they share a slip road for eastbound expressway traffic - and this can catch the uninitiated driver by surprise.
+The junction at Sawmill Road is a roundabout interchange, tightly squeezed into its urban surroundings.
+The design was chosen to allow full access to & from the Expressway from the busy surface streets of Dumbarton Road, Sawmill Road and Broomhill Drive.
+The junction sits particularly close to the Whiteinch Interchange - they share a slip road for eastbound Expressway traffic - and this can catch uninitiated drivers by surprise.
 This junction serves the areas of Whiteinch, Partick, Broomhill and Glasgow Harbour.
 Access to South Street was essential for access to the now demolished granaries and ship yards.

-When the junction was constructed in 1971 (the westernmost section of the expressway contract) a new length of roadway was built west of the roundabout and south of the expressway to provide continuity of the route of Dumbarton Road.
-This was provided for local bus access, similar to that constructed at Finnieston Street interchange.
+When the junction was constructed in 1971 a new length of road was built west of the roundabout and south of the Expressway to provide continuity of the route of Dumbarton Road.
+This was provided for local bus access, similar to that constructed at Finnieston Street.
 This standardisation of the construction of junctions was adopted to achieve optimum economy of the materials available and for ease of design.
 The concrete beams used were cast on site.